 Everyone knows what word of mouth is, the holy grail of marketing, but most don’t understand why it works better than pushing ones promotion to get attention.
 With that said, a friend of mine is making a strategic blunder for his business: focusing all of his marketing strategy on Facebook ads.
 He also need to invest in google ads and SEO0.
 Our core digital marketing service are explained in details on their respective service pages found under the ‘DOC’s practice menu.

 Facebook ads are a great way to get leads, but also spend money.
-Similar to Adwords, organizations and people get hooked on this type of promotion because an ad means immediate gratification to the provider, as you don’t have to do a lot of work to get “engagement”.
+Similar to High Quality Backlinks, organizations and people get hooked on this type of promotion because an ad means immediate gratification to the provider, as you don’t have to do a lot of work to get “engagement”.